mhoangvslev/F-RDFQuotient/README.md

 where `yourpath` needs to be replaced with the path to the RDF graph file.

+### Demo
+A demonstration of the usage of our software can be found under [demo](https://gitlab.inria.fr/cedar/RDFQuotient/blob/master/demo) directory, where scenarios we used are explained in [demonstration plan](https://gitlab.inria.fr/cedar/RDFQuotient/blob/master/demo/demonstration_plan.md), and for convenience, command line calls are also listed in [commands](https://gitlab.inria.fr/cedar/RDFQuotient/blob/master/demo/commands.txt) file.

 ## IMPORTANT INFORMATION

 * Software [license](https://gitlab.inria.fr/cedar/RDFQuotient/blob/master/LICENSE.txt)